 I’ve seen many people get frustrated with Ubuntu’s new direction in terms of its user experience, its recently worsening speediness, and its mixed-bag Unity interface.
-I’m one of them!
-When I first tried Ubuntu back in 2009 (version 8.04 LTS), it ran like a dream on my shoddy 1.6GHz, 1GB DDR2 RAM, Windows Vista laptop.
-I loved GNU/Linux’s ease of use, efficiency, and its immunity to common viruses, worms, and rootkits.
+I was one of them!
+When I first tried Ubuntu back in 2008 (version 8.04 LTS), it ran like a dream on my shoddy 1.6GHz, 1GB DDR2 RAM, Windows Vista laptop.
+I loved GNU/Linux’s ease of use, efficiency, and its immunity to virtually all known malware.
 With each release, Ubuntu seemed to get better and better, with a slicker interface, better driver support, bugfixes, and a more diverse package repository every time.

 - Linux Mint

 - Knoppix (haven’t tried it personally, so can’t review)

 I haven’t used Knoppix, but I’ve been aware of it for a long time.
 It’s an extremely lightweight Debian-based Linux distribution, packed with hundreds of apps, which can be downloaded here.
 Try it out if you can!